 Floodway: The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.

-Forestry: The use and management of woodlands for purposes of timber production, harvesting, and management for commercial, wildlife and/or conservation purposes.
-This definition excludes permanent sawmills, lumber yards and other facilities used for the processing and/or manufacturing of wood and wood products; but may include, as accessory uses, portable sawmills and equipment used on-site in association with timber harvesting activities.
-See also Accepted Management Practices, Sawmill.
+Forestry Operation: In accordance with the Act [§2602(6)], means activities related to the management of forests, in accordance with accepted management practices for silviculture (forestry) as defined by the Commissioner of Forests, Parks, and Recreation [§4413(d)], including a timber harvest; pruning; planting; reforestation; pest, disease, and invasive species control; wildlife habitat management; and fertilization.
+"Forestry operation" includes the primary processing of forest products of commercial value on a parcel where the timber harvest occurs.

 Frontage: The width of a lot abutting a road as measured at the street line.